Ahmedeldesoki95/FACE-MASK-DETECTON/README.md

 # face_mask_detection
-Face Mask Detection using Keras and pre-trained weights file.
-Run in Google Colab for output
+Face Mask Detection using Keras and pre-trained file.
+Run direcctly for output.
+# for changes or need your images follow instructions below:

 Open the file Face mask detection.ipynb file in colabs or anyother softwares to run.
    > If you want to get input from webcamera directly